-Strategy LU-1.4.1: Commercial and Residential Uses.
+LU-1.3.1: Commercial and Residential Uses.

 Review the placement of commercial and residential uses based on the following criteria:

 - 1. All mixed-use areas with commercial zoning will require retail as a substantial component.
 The North De Anza Special Area is an exception. - 2.
-All mixed-use residential projects should be designed on the "mixed-use village" concept discussed earlier in this Element. - 3.
-On sites with a mixed-use residential designation, residential is a permitted use only on Housing Element sites and in the Monta Vista Village Special Area. - 4.
+All mixed-use residential projects should be designed on the "mixeduse village" concept discussed earlier in this Element.

+- 3. On sites with a mixed-use residential designation, residential is a permitted use only on Housing Element sites and in the Monta Vista Village Special Area. - 4.
 Conditional use permits will be required on mixed-use Housing Element sites that propose units above the allocation in the Housing Element, and on non-Housing Element mixed-use sites.

-Strategy LU-1.4.2: Public and Quasi-Public Uses.
-Review the placement of public and quasi-public activities in limited areas in mixed-use commercial and office zones when the following criteria are met:
+LU-1.3.2: Public and Quasi-Public Uses.

+Review the placement of public and quasi-public activities in limited areas in mixed-use commercial and office zones when the following criteria
-1. The proposed use is generally in keeping with the goals for the Planning Area, has similar patterns of traffic,

-- population or circulation of uses with the area and does not disrupt the operations of existing uses. - 2.
+- 1. The proposed use is generally in keeping with the goals for the Planning Area, has similar patterns of traffic, population or circulation of uses with the area and does not disrupt the operations of existing uses. - 2.
 The building form is similar to buildings in the area (commercial or office forms).
 In commercial areas, the building should maintain a commercial interface by providing retail activity, storefront appearance or other design considerations in keeping with the goals of the Planning Area.

-Policy LU-1.5: Parcel Assembly
+POLICY LU-1.4: PARCEL ASSEMBLY